Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 ####Pane 2: Editor
 this pane allows you to view/modify the contents of a file and set breakpoints.

 If the source file is minified, then it makes it extremely hard to debug.
-If you need to debug a minified file (e.g live site or third party script) then there is a pretty print button in the bottom left (an icon that looks like an opening and closing curly braces) right beside the line number.
+If you need to debug a minified file (e.g live site or third party script) you can use the pretty print button in the bottom left (an icon that looks like an opening and closing curly braces) right beside the line number.
 This will format the code to make it much easier to read.

+You can also make edits and save the file, this doesn't save it back to your original file but it will use this version when you refresh.

 ####Pane 3: debugging menu
 the two main things in the debugging menu are the Call Stack and Breakpoints.

-The callstack will be empty until the code hits a breakpoint or you pause the code.
-At this point you can view the callstack clicking on a call will take you to that file and show you the line.
+The callstack will be empty until execution is paused.
+At that point you can view the callstack clicking on a call will take you to that file and show you the line.

 The breakpoints are broken into categories, Breakpoints, DOM Breakpoints, XHR Breakpoints and Event Listener Breakpoints.
 In the menues you can toggle any of them on or off with the checkbox.